 Riyana Goel is a freshman from Cupertino, CA. Riyana started a campaign, #beautifulthewayiam, in 4th grade for kids dealing with Alopecia Areata and has been an active voice for them.
 Riyana has practiced mindfulness since she was eight and has attended several overnight Vipassana camps.
-Riyana uses mindfulness techniques to deal with social dynamics at school and focus on her opponent when she is competing in debate tournaments and fencing duels.
+Riyana uses mindfulness techniques to deal with social dynamics at school and focus on her opponent when she is competing in debate tournaments and fencing matches.

 Mindfulness & YOGA COACHES